RackunSec/dciso/README.md

 Usage: ./dciso (args)

 Arguments:
+Dependencies:
+  install-dep - Install all dciso dependencies.
+Chroot Tools:
+  build-chroot (RELEASE) - Build the chroot directory. start-chroot - Starts a chroot session in ./chroot. end-chroot - Ends the current chroot session from ./chroot clean - Destroys the chroot directory.
+In Chroot Tools:
-  install-dep - Install all dciso dependencies. build-chroot (RELEASE) - Build the chroot directory. start-chroot - Starts a chroot session in ./chroot. end-chroot - Ends the current chroot session from ./chroot clean - Destroys the chroot directory. init - Performs first time set of of the chroot, should be ran within chroot. in-start-chroot - Sets up the current chroot session, should be ran within chroot. in-end-chroot - ends the current chroot session, should be ran within chroot. geniso (ISO NAME).iso - Will create an ISO file from ./chroot
+  in-init - Performs first time set of of the chroot, should be ran within chroot. in-start-chroot - Sets up the current chroot session, should be ran within chroot. in-end-chroot - ends the current chroot session, should be ran within chroot.
+Generate an ISO:
+  mkiso (ISO NAME).iso - Will create an ISO file from ./chroot

 ```
 ## Installation